ansys/pysystem-coupling/doc/source/api/core/adaptor/api.rst

 Although it is possible to set up an analysis by directly assigning the relevant data model objects and settings, the expected and more convenient approach is to use the commands provided to set up the main objects.
-You then use direct data model assignment to finetune the setup.
+You then use direct data model assignment to fine tune the setup.

 The API implementation is built on a number of generic objects.
 Subsequent sections provide brief descriptions of these objects.